Pentesting AD

 This course teaches offensive techniques for one purpose: defense.
 Every attack demonstrated is a technique used by real adversaries.
 Understanding how these attacks work is the only way to effectively detect, prevent, and respond to them.

 You are responsible for how you use this knowledge.
 Never apply these techniques against systems you do not own or have explicit written permission to test.
-The line between pentesting and malicious activity is authorization—and crossing it has real consequences.
+The line between pentesting and malicious activity is authorisation—and crossing it has real consequences.

 What You Will Achieve